ouchitaikoproject/OuchiTaikoProject/READMENEWTESTSMALL.md

 ### Summary

-Full transparency, proper credit to all contributors.
-README serves as authoritative legal documentation.
+This project is fully transparent about its licensing and gives proper credit to all contributors.
+By including the complete license texts above, this README serves as the authoritative legal documentation for the OuchiTaiko Project.

-Thank you ravinrabbid and kasasiki3 for making this possible.
+Thank you to ravinrabbid and kasasiki3 for their incredible open-source contributions that made this project possible.

 **KillerQ**